microsoft/msticpy/docs/source/visualization/EventTimeline.rst

 Timeline Durations
 ------------------

-Sometimes it’s useful to be able to group data and see the start and ending activity over a period.
+Sometimes it is useful to be able to group data and see the start and ending activity over a period.
 The timeline durations plot gives you that option.
 It creates bands for the start and ending duration of each group, as well as the locations of the individual events.